-RUBRIC for Strategy Application Project (Please see pages 8-10 of syllabus for point breakdown per required section)
+RUBRIC for Strategy Application Project (Please see pages of syllabus for point breakdown per required section)

 Exemplary paper (38-40 points): Appropriate research article, appropriate topic, identifies focus of the research study, strategies, and findings.
 Describes how the strategy was implemented in your own or colleague's classroom (participants, setting, materials, procedures, and results); interventions are clearly described and thoroughly understood; appropriate discussion of findings, and discussion of implications of this intervention for students and how this intervention may be used for future students.
 Paper is reflective and demonstrates a thorough understanding of the research supported intervention strategy.
-Good writing style, free of mechanical or stylistic errors, appropriate use of APA format.
-If the paper is completed collaboratively, Individual feedback regarding the collaboration of the project and the paper will be solicited in order to individualize this performance scoring
+Good writing style, free of mechanical or stylistic errors, appropriate use of 6th edition of APA format.